hodcroftlab/hodcroftlab/_posts/2025-11-20-EV-D68-on-Nextclade.md

     - _Reference_: The default reference is Fermon, and all sequences are aligned against it.
     - _Parent_: The closest parental node in the tree.
     - _Clade founder:_ The most recent common ancestor of all sequences sharing the same clade (e.g. B3 clade founder), inferred from the dataset.
     - _Static Inferred Ancestor:_ A stable sequence close to the root that we have derived from an inferred ancestral node and that will not change in the future.
-We provide this as a reference because it is equidistant from all sequences in the tree, and more closely related than Fermon.
+We provide this as a reference because it is equidistant from all sequences in the tree, and more closely related to currently circulating sequences than Fermon.
 You can view this sequence [here](https://github.com/enterovirus-phylo/nextclade_d68/blob/master/resources/inferred-root.fasta).
     - _Tree root:_ The dataset root, which may shift slightly between dataset releases.\
     <br>
     <h4>Clade Assignments</h4>